hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/advertisement/facebook/scenarios/post_event.rst

 Description
 -------------------------
 This Python code defines functions for posting event details on a Facebook page, likely within a marketing automation or social media management system.
 It uses Selenium to interact with the Facebook web interface.
-The `post_event` function orchestrates the posting process by calling other functions to input the event title, date, time, description, and potentially other details.
+The `post_event` function orcheStartes the posting process by calling other functions to input the event title, date, time, description, and potentially other details.
 The code utilizes a `Driver` object from a separate library (`src.webdriver.driver`) for browser interaction and loads locators from a JSON file.
 Error handling and logging are implemented to manage issues during the posting process.

 Execution steps
 -------------------------